Ready to shake up your lunchbox game? These vegan packed lunch ideas are just what you need, whether you're packing for yourself or a kid.

 A sushi bowl makes a great cold lunch.
-Just fill your box about 1/3 with prepared sushi rice, then pile on all of your toppings.
+Just fill your box about a third of the way with prepared sushi rice, then pile on all of your toppings.
 You can use this sushi bowl recipe or just riff with your favorite sushi fillings.

 13. Guacamole Salad